farahc123/tech501-week3/provisioning steps.md

 `sudo systemctl reload nginx`

-Steps to add:

-# Connect to the mongodb server
-export DB_HOST=mongodb://<db_private_ip>:27017/posts

-# Change directory to the app
-cd tech501-sparta-app/app

-# Install npm packages, check db connection, clearing and reseeding (populating) the database
-npm install
+5. Connecting the VMs together:

+   1. On the app VM, navigate into the app folder and run:
+`export DB_HOST=mongodb://<db_private_ip>:27017/posts`

-# Start the node app in backround with pm2
+   2. Start the node app in backround with npm:
-npm start app
+`npm start app`

-# Check if all commands were successful
-if [ $? -eq 0 ]; then
-  echo "Deployment successful!"
-else
-  echo "Deployment failed!"
-  exit 1

-app not working now I sed-ed nginx config
+   3. Visit the */posts* page

+note that my app page isn't working once I set up the reverse proxy